Farnham, Ashgate, 2014, ISBN: 9781409455776; 317pp.; Price: £75.00

 Following the publication in 1702 of Edmund Calamy’s Account of those ministers ejected from their livings following the restoration of the monarchy in 1660, between 1704 and the publication of The Sufferings of the Clergy in 1714, John Walker was sent ‘over a thousand letters’ (p.
-9), together with some contemporary correspondence and legal documents dating back to the 1640s and the 1650s, which detailed the travails of those clergymen who had suffered for royalist cause.
-Many of the accounts were vivid in their detail, having frequently been written by correspondents who were either family members of the sufferer or their clerical successor in the incumbency where they suffered.
+9), together with some contemporary correspondence and legal documents dating back to the 1640s and the 1650s, which detailed the travails of those clergymen who had suffered for the royalist cause.
+Many of the accounts were vivid in their detail, having frequently been written by correspondents who were either members of the sufferer's family or clergy who held livings previously occupied by sufferers.
 Clergymen were often imprisoned: Richard Towgood, the vicar of St. Nicholas’ parish in Bristol, was imprisoned in a cell with over 50 prisoners (p.
 126), and George Buchanan, the vicar of Kirkby Lonsdale in Westmorland, was imprisoned at Lancaster for three years (p.
 123).
 Clergymen were often the targets for plunder, though Thomas Grey, the vicar of Ponteland in Northumberland, was fortunate in having sympathetic parishioners willing to hide his moveable goods (p.
 113).
-Families often shared in the sufferings of their father.
+Clergymen's families often shared in their sufferings.
 Paul Prestland, the rector of Market Deeping in Lincolnshire, lived for six months in a barn with his wife and five children (p.
 164), and Frances King, the daughter of John Manby, ejected as rector of Cottenham in Cambridgeshire, recalled that other children in the parish were prompted by their parents to exclude her from their games (p.
 37).
 None of this is to suggest that these clergymen simply accepted their lot as mere sufferers for their king.
 Jonathan Swift, the grandson of Thomas Swift, the vicar of Goodrich in Herefordshire, claimed that his grandfather’s setting of a trap in a river resulted in the deaths of 200 of the enemy (p.
 107), and McCall has calculated that no fewer than 150 of the Walker accounts include acts of aggression by the ‘sufferer’ (p.
 201).

 Chapter seven offers a corrective to anyone who may think that the restoration of the monarchy under Charles II in 1660 might have represented a triumphal return to their livings of ministers who had suffered during the preceding two decades.
 Whilst Walker’s correspondents sent to him some dramatic accounts, such as that of Robert Clarke, the vicar of Andover in Hampshire, who confronted the intruder during a service, before preaching ‘an excellent sermon of forgiving injurys’ (p.
 250), other ministers were faced with dilapidated parsonages and parochial difficulties, with Rowland Haywood, the ejected vicar of Frodsham in Cheshire, apparently thinking better of returning to his former parish (p.
 256).
 The conclusion which follows contains an interesting comparison between the ejected clergy of the 1640s and the 1650s and the clergymen ejected during the early 1660s, though McCall’s contention that after the restoration settlement, ‘the Anglican clergy were tolerated as a least-worst solution’ by the new ‘power brokers’ is strange, and requires further explanation, especially as its location in the final paragraph of the book means that it is hardly hidden away (p.
 270).

-In Baal’s Priests, Fiona McCall has written a valuable study which will once again direct historians’ attentions towards the Walker manuscripts, and in terms of extended quotations from the manuscripts which highlight the variety of information contained within them, McCall’s book provides more scope than either Tatham or Matthews.
+In Baal’s Priests, Fiona McCall has written a valuable study which will once again direct historians’ attentions towards the Walker manuscripts, and McCall's book provides more extended quotations from the manuscripts than either Tatham or Matthews, highlighting the variety of information contained within them.
 She displays an impressive knowledge of the Walker manuscripts, and spots some nice details amongst them.
 There are some problematic issues with her methodology though.
 At no point does she define what she means by a ‘loyalist’ clergyman, and if this is used as a synonym for ‘royalist’ (a term which she uses, for example, on p.
 143), is the term ‘loyalist’ really preferable to the much more widely used term of ‘royalist’?
-She also uses the term ‘Anglican’ equally uncritically, with the only attempt at a definition being as an explanatory note to table 3.2 (p.
+She also uses the term ‘Anglican’ equally uncritically, with the only attempt at a definition being in explanatory note to table 3.2 (p.
 86).
-This would not necessarily be a problem, but McCall attempts to construct an argument whereby ‘Anglican’ rationalism and stoicism influenced the attitudes of suffering clergymen, but surely Christ’s own example (as noted by McCall herself) was far more influential than any kind of particularly ‘Anglican’ mindset, the existence of which in mid 17th-century England is highly debateable?
+This would not necessarily be a problem, but McCall attempts to argue that ‘Anglican’ rationalism and stoicism influenced the attitudes of suffering clergymen, whereas surely Christ’s own example (as noted by McCall herself) was far more influential than any kind of particularly ‘Anglican’ mindset, the existence of which in mid 17th-century England is highly debateable.

 There are some small errors in the text: Isaac Allen was a minister in Lancashire, not Cheshire (p.
 216), and Guy Carleton was a future dean of Carlisle, not bishop as is here claimed (p.
 213).
 The index lacks in quality: the reference to Nathaniel Ward, the curate of Staindrop in Durham, leads nowhere, and the intruder at Greystoke in Cumberland named as ‘Dr. Gilpin’ in both the index and the main text (p.
 252) was Richard Gilpin, a prominent congregationalist with a Dictionary of National Biography entry.
 Whilst McCall has undoubtedly done a great service to historians of the 17th century in highlighting the treasures of the Walker archive, this book is hardly the final word on either clerical royalism, or the Walker manuscripts.